oqtane/oqtane.docs/src/pages/manuals/admin/installation/index.md

 ---

+## Upgrades

+Learn how to upgrade your existing Oqtane installation manually or through an automated process:

+- [Upgrading Oqtane](upgrade.md): This section provides information on how to upgrade your existing Oqtane installation manually or through an automated process.

+---

 ## Development

 This section provides installation instructions for development purposes.
 You can choose between Windows or Linux development environments and use Visual Studio or Visual Studio Code as your IDE.